munsta2/MultiThread-sudoku-checker/README.md

 "validRow" is to check each row and see if it's valid "validCol" is to check each row and see if it's valid

-To use this this program simple run the java file and it will print out whether or not the solution is valid in the terminal
+To use this program follow thsese steps.

+open command terminal and navigate to the project folder

+in command terminal compile the java file
+-javac sudokuChecker.java

+once compiled run the file

+-java sudokuChecker

+output will be printed to the terminal.

 to check and see differen't solution I have provided addtional board configurations below to test